LGG233/trending-news/docs/repository.md

 ### What are the dangers of a monorepo?

 - **_Unintended code bleeds._** Individual systems must remain independent.
 Server code should be a standalone folder that could be moved to it's own repository; same for Client code.
 This becomes especially important and apparent come deployment time.
+- **_Increased deployment complexity._** In a continuous delivery pipeline, source control changes typically trigger deployments.
+In a monorepo, multiple applications are under the same source control repository.
+This adds manageable complexity to the deployment process.

 ### Best Practices: